freedge/dstat/README.md

     [<ffffffff8115e4d3>] sys_write+0x53/0xa0

-A vxfs file system stuck in a rename:
+A vxfs filesystem stuck in a rename:

     Dl        2907 devr     sleep_on_buffer   /a
     D        33223 root     sleep_on_buffer   [kjournald]